 Methionine (%) | 0.1 | - |

 Chickens have different nutritional needs at various stages of growth.
-Scientifically combining ingredients based on these needs is essential for ensuring healthy growth.
+Combining the right ingredients for each stage is key to healthy growth.

 Production Process for Homemade Chicken Feed Pellets